parkrain21/manganato-downloader/README.md

 - BeautifulSoup4
 - Pillow, the Python Imaging Library (PIL)

-This project was initially created only for manganato(.)com, I will try to fully automate this one and add support for more sites.
+This project was mainly created only for personal use as my SO wanted to read manga on her Kindle.
+The only site this supports is manganato.com.

 ## Instructions:
 1. Go to https://manganato.com/, search for your favorite manga